Universal Translation Services

 Final Thoughts

-Learning a difficult language is challenging and may take a bit longer to master but they are worth your time and efforts.
+Learning a difficult language is challenging and may take a bit longer to master, but they are worth your time and effort.
 It will help you connect with new people and give you a better understanding of new cultures.
 Just sick to your goals and you will surely prevail.